Welcome to the Stephen J. Ryan

-Through a generous grant from the Arnold and Mabel Beckman Foundation, the Beckman Initiative for Macular Research (BIMR) brings together outstanding basic scientists, engineers, medical researchers, and clinicians to develop a better understanding of age-related atrophic macular degeneration (AMD).
-At annual BIMR conferences, these accomplished leaders from very different backgrounds and disciplines explore technologies, discoveries, and ideas.
-By sharing their diverse perspectives in interdisciplinary discussions and research collaborations, BIMR participants are improving AMD diagnostics, and expanding the prospect of new treatments for the number one cause of visual impairment and blindness in older Americans.
+The Stephen J. Ryan Initiative for Macular Research (RIMR) brings together outstanding basic scientists, engineers, medical researchers, and clinicians to develop a better understanding of age-related atrophic macular degeneration (AMD).
+At annual RIMR conferences, these accomplished leaders from very different backgrounds and disciplines explore technologies, discoveries, and ideas.
+By sharing their diverse perspectives in interdisciplinary discussions and research collaborations, RIMR participants are improving AMD diagnostics, and expanding the prospect of new treatments for the number one cause of visual impairment and blindness in older Americans.

 Age-related macular degeneration

 Age-related macular degeneration is a leading cause of vision loss in America today.
 AMD is a disease of aging that affects the macula; the region of the retina responsible for sharp, central vision.
 AMD occurs in two forms: dry (or atrophic) and wet (or neovascular).
 Atrophic macular degeneration accounts for more than 85% of patients diagnosed with AMD which affects more than 10 million Americans.
 Due to the rapid aging of the US population, this number will increase dramatically by 2020.
 Early and intermediate forms of dry/atrophic AMD are the most common forms of AMD; however, progression of dry AMD into one of two advanced forms of the disease leads to blindness.
 Advanced wet AMD occurs when abnormal blood vessels behind the retina start to grow under the macula and leak blood and fluid.